perpetual-education-personal/order-of-importance/README.md

 MAMP, partials/includes, control-flow, arrays/objects, loops, functions,

 This is the monster adoption week.
-So, there's a style-tile - and an opportunity to use all of the PHP stuff to create a dynamic page.
-There's a lot of opportunity to make that fun - and detailed...
+So, there's a style-tile and an opportunity to use all of the PHP stuff to create a dynamic page.
+There's a lot of opportunity to make that fun and detailed.

 - [ ] Done [link to proof](https://peprojects.dev)

-Or, you could also - make another site like that - or another theme.
+Or, you could also make another site like that, or another theme.
 What are YOU interested in?
 This _should_ be an exciting milestone.

 ### Responsive layout garden

 After you pulled off the responsive layout challenge, it's time to keep going.
-Now we have the modular PHP stuff - and so, - you can start collecting layouts.
+Now we have the modular PHP stuff you can start collecting layouts.

 [responsive-layout-collection](https://perpetual.education/exercises/responsive-layout-collection/)